BrightID/BrightID-Node/README.md

 Mobile devices send nodes updates to the graph.

 By analyzing this graph, Brightside nodes are able to evaluate a user's likelihood of being unique.
 Other applications--such as a Basic Income application--make requests to a Brightside node to retrieve this information.
+(See [Brightside Unique](https://github.com/Brightside-Social/brightside-unique).)

 Node operators may earn money by setting fees for their services.